Javascript SEO – Best Practices on JS SEO for Beginners

 - Internal linking

 It might happen that JS doesn’t evolve much, and you wouldn’t even notice these changes visually.
-However, it changes your metadata which has the potential to lead to some serious issues.
+However, it changes your metadata, which has the potential to lead to some serious issues.